titkute58/demo/typo.md

 # Test Markdown

-This is a test file with a delibrate typo.
+This is a test file with a delibrat typo.